 Beschuit (Dutch Rusk)

-A Beschuit is a Dutch rusk, a form of dry and brittle bread.
+A Beschuit is a Dutch rusk, a form of crisp and brittle bread.
 The idea for baking the bread twice came from the Roman Biscotum as a way to preserve the Beschuit for weeks while traveling, like the Biscotti.
 A version called Scheepsbeschuit (Ship Beschuit) gained popularity in the Netherlands as a staple for sailors.
 These were even more hardened compared to the current beschuiten and needed to be soaked in liquid before consuming.

 As the recipe evolved, the city of Wormer made the beschuit more delicate for table consumption.
 Sugar and egg were incorporated and yeast is also a common addition now.